zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 about a certain matter or what their opinion is abo ut a certain issue.
 She says, “Maybe somebody has changed their mind” – that is, maybe someone has changed his or her mind.
 Derrick says, “I doubt it. ” He doesn’t think anyone has changed his mind.

 He says, “Nobody wants to be outvoted.”
 “To be outv oted” (outvoted) is to lose a vote because one side has more votes than you do.
 D errick thinks nobody wants to be outvoted, “so both sides,” both groups of peo ple, “are trying to maintain the status quo.”
 The “status (status) quo (quo)” refers  to the way things are now.
-“Status quo” is a Latin expression, and it refers t o the current situation, the way things are right now without changing anything.
+“Status quo” is a Latin expression, and it refers to the current situation, the way things are right now without changing anything.

 Derrick thinks people “are trying to maintain the s tatus quo,” meaning they don’t want to change anything.
 He says instead “they’d ra ther be deadlocked than on the losing side.”
 In other words, they would rather  not have an agreement than lose the vote, than to be on the losing side – the losing group, if you will – in the vote.